adtrace/adtrace_sdk_unity/README.md

 These are transmitted to network partners for all of the integrations activated in your [panel].

-The session partner parameters interface is similar to the Event value parameters interface, however instead of adding the key and its value to an event, add it by calling the `addSessionPartnerParameter` method of the `AdTrace` instance.
+The session partner parameters interface is similar to the event partner parameters interface, however instead of adding the key and its value to an event, add it by calling the `addSessionPartnerParameter` method of the `AdTrace` instance.

 ```cs
 AdTrace.addSessionPartnerParameter("foo", "bar");
 ```

-Session partner parameters merge with Event value parameters.
-However, Event value parameters take precedence over session partner parameters.
+Session partner parameters merge with event partner parameters.
+However, event partner parameters take precedence over session partner parameters.
 If you add an event partner parameter with the same key as a session partner parameter, we will show the event value.

 To remove a specific session partner parameter, pass the desired key to the `removeSessionPartnerParameter` method of the `AdTrace` instance.